Brianne Reed: Early life

-Rutgers Scarlet Knights, 2012–2015
+College career

-Reed attended Rutgers University from 2012–2016 where she played for the Rutgers Scarlet Knights.
+Reed attended Rutgers University from 2012 to 2016 where she played for the Rutgers Scarlet Knights.
 During her freshman season, she made 19 appearances.
 The following year, she started in all 22 matches and scored her first collegiate goal against the University of Connecticut on 24 October 2013.
 In 2014, she started all 20 matches playing in the centerback position.
 She was named to the 2014 All-Big Ten First Team and received the Rutgers Junior Female Athlete of the Year Award.
 The same year, she was named Third Team National Soccer Coaches Association of America (NSCAA) All-American.
 During her senior season, Reed started all 26 matches.
 In November 2015, her flip throw-in led to the team's first goal against the Ohio State Buckeyes during the semifinal of the Big Ten Women's Soccer Tournament.
 Playing in the centerback position, she anchored a defense that recorded a new school record of 770:16 minutes of shutout spanning the team's first nine matches.
 Reed was a candidate for the Hermann Trophy and ranked the No. 24 player in the country by TopDrawerSoccer.com.
 She was the recipient of the 2015 Senior CLASS Award and was named to the NSCAA First Team All-Great Lakes Region as well as the All-Big Ten Conference First Team.